zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 In the past years I have researched and learned a lot about how humans learn.
 Some of these principles also apply to children so I would like to share some of the main points.

 ### Learning set-up
 - No matter at what age you introduce children to coding, one key element is empowering them to create things that are relevant to them.
 They should be allowed to follow their own interests.
-Above all else, coding should be a fun activity for kids.
+Above all else, coding should be a fun activity for kids!
 Therefore, it's important to make learning entertaining.
 - Children benefit from having a variety of learning experiences.
 For example, you can use real life situations to explain concepts like loops, etc.
 - Don't be afraid to switch tracks if your child is not enjoying their work!
 It can take a while to find the right path for you and your kid.
 Take your time and don't be afraid to make changes.

 ### Learning sessions
 - To improve learning outcomes it can be helpful to use spaced learning.
 This means that we distribute learning sessions over time.
 A single, long lesson is usually less effective than multiple, shorter lessons.
 Having multiple (shorter) sessions helps to transfer knowledge to our long-term memory.
 Also, it prevents cognitive fatigue.
 - In addition to spaced learning, encourage active recall testing.
 For example, ask questions to encourage your child to actively retrieve learned information!
 - How long should a session be?
-There is no "one size fits all" answer to this questions.
+There is no "one size fits all" answer to this question.
 We know that attention spans increase with age.
-Make sure to observe if your child is still focused and enthisiastic about continuing the session
+Make sure to observe if your child is still focused and enthusiastic about continuing the session.

 ### Supporting children in their learning
-- Be patient, e.g. use words of encouragement to keep them going if they’re struggling
+- Be patient!
+For example, use words of encouragement to keep a child going if they’re struggling.
 - This goes hand in hand with encouraging your child to try new things.
-Keep praising your child for trying new things.
+Keep praising your child for trying new things, not only for succeeding!
 - Learn together with your kids!
 You could make learning a family activity and sit down yourself to improve your coding skills.
 Another idea is to let your child be the expert sometimes, explaining concepts to you instead of the other way around.
 - Show an interest in what your child is doing and learning.
 Engage with the child to learn more about the project they are working on.

+## Conclusion

+I hope this blog post leaves you with enough knowledge about when and how to start coding with children.
+In case you can recommend resources that aren't listed yet or have thoughts on this topic you are welcome to send me an e-mail.
+Happy coding!